Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 When instantiating a new client a pipeline can be configured by adding additional policies to the default pipeline, passing a static array of policies.

-When configuring additional policies the following execution positions can be specified
+When configuring additional policies the following execution positions can be specified:

 - `perCall` - When a policy is assigned a `perCall` position, it will be run once before sending the request.
 If the request needs to be retried, the policy will not be called again.
 - `perRetry` - When a policy is assigned a `perRetry` position, the policy will be executed again before each new request is sent.